selimerunkut/factastichealth_website/_posts/2020-04-25-triathlon-journey-ironman-70-3-part-1.md

 - Friday: Running
 - Saturday (Bonus): Long Ride, at least 60km

-Did I mention that I missed the entry to Ironman Luxemburg were I had the chance to do it with a college friend?&nbsp; Frustrated I just signed up for Barcelona.
+Did I mention that I missed the entry to Ironman Luxemburg were I had the chance to do it with a college friend?
+Frustrated I just signed up for Barcelona.
 Or so I thought because the 70.3 edition was done in Calella, a 50 km distant town that had nothing to do with Barcelona.

 To be continued...